Science students in class

 Lisa Curtin, Biology

-“I love teaching biology because so much of the content is directly relatable to the students’ lives.
-I hope that students can use the experiences/tools they gain in class to explore the world outside the school walls and come up with creative solutions for problems in and out of the classroom.”
+“I love teaching subjects in the life sciences because so much of the content is directly relatable to the students’ lives.
+I hope that students can use the experiences/tools gained here to explore the world outside SHS.”

 Science Teacher Michael Friedman